How much do counselling sessions cost?

 How long does each session last?

-Sessions last 50 minutes and couples sessions are 60 minutes.
+Individual sessions last 50 minutes and couples sessions are 60 minutes.
 They are usually held once a week at the same time, day and place.
 If you arrive late for your session, the session will still finish at the time it was scheduled to.